The Definitive List for Mobile Photography Editing on Android

 The Definitive List

 PS Touch – This app is by far the best app there is, and likely one of the best even side by side with iOS.
 It maintains image resolution, quality, all while packing a load of features, including layering, filters, touch up and selection tools.
 It’s basically a mini-photoshop on your phone, and is worth the price.
 Easy to use, once you get the hang of its various tools, it becomes a powerful go-to app for your mobile photography needs.
 All in all this is the premier app for professional photo manipulation off the PC.
 A must for any mobilographer.
-Here is a tutorial on motion blur using PS Touch, though it only scratches the surface of what this app is capable of.
+Here is a tutorial on motion blur using PS Touch, and my tutorial on sci fi imagery, though these only scratches the surface of what this app is capable of.
+See all of my work related to this app here.

 Max save resolution: 16 megapixels on a tablet, 12 megapixels on mobile.